makyo/writing/work/sawtooth/a-theory-of-attachment/notes.md

 * Don't forget marshmallows on Saturday night
 * Introduce Malina earlier
 * More with cabinets in the middle of the story
+* Make sure you tell from Selene's perspective and don't slip int others'
+* If Aiden was her rock, the steadying force in her life that kept her going, Malina was her blanket, her pillow, her means to relax and rest.

 Names:
 * Sélène (French/Greek) - Relating to the moon (macro: without accents) - fox